alyrasmy/solace-samples-javarto/docs/_tutorials/publish-subscribe.md

  Subscribed.
 Awaiting message...
 ```

-Then you can send a message using the `TopicPublisher` again using a single argument to specify the Solace message router host address.
+Then you can send a message using the `TopicPublisher` with the same arguments.
 If successful, the output for the producer will look like the following:

 ```
-$ ./build/staged/bin/topicPublisher <HOST>
+$ ./build/staged/bin/topicPublisher <host:port> <client-username>@<message-vpn> <client-password>
 TopicPublisher initializing...
  Initializing the Java RTO Messaging API...
  Creating a context ...